Encharted Cook

 Make Ahead and Storage

-These really are best served on the same day as baked, but they will keep up to 2 days in a sealed container.
+These scones are best served on the same day as baked, but they will keep up to 2 days in a sealed container.

-Two heart shaped scones plated on a ruffled beige dish.
+Two heart shaped scones on a beige plate.

 If you love scones, check out my other scone recipe, Peanut Butter Scones, which has rich peanut butter flavor and is very simple to make!